foreverLoveWisdom/google_search_extractor/README.md

 ### Optional Checklist:

 - [] Deploy the application to a cloud provider such as Heroku, AWS, Google Cloud, or Digital Ocean.

+### Notes:

+- The beginning commits are a bit messy 🤦 🤷
+- Since the CSV_upload feature, follow [ Git Flow ](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) , with Pull Request created to merge into the `develop` branch